nugaalcapital/nugaalcapital.github.io/_posts/2024-08-13-Why-Tokenisation-can-help-Somalia-and-the-developing-world-attract-alternative-Foreign-Direct-Investment.md

 ### Somalia

-Somalia is an interesting country with large potential but has been hampered by weak institutions and legal framework that encourages multinational corporations to take a risk, invest and create jobs.
 The Somali economy is mainly based on imports as seen below and this means a large amount of circulating dollars is moving out of the country.
-Domestic revenue is tight and mainly relied on port custom taxes and some other domestic taxes.
+Domestic revenue is tight and mainly relies on port custom taxes and some other domestic taxes.
+Livestock exports makes up 40% of Somalia's GDP.

 ![Trade Developments 2021Q1-2023Q4 (in Millions of US Dollars)](/images/trade.png)